brikeats/Cell-Tracking/README.md

 * `pims` for reading tiff stacks
 * `ffmpeg` or `avconv` command line tools for creating movies

 Everything is pure python except for the function `write_movie` in `BKlib.py`, which uses `ffmpeg`/`avconv`.
 One of these will probably be installed on Linux machines; it can be installed on Mac using the binaries [here](http://ffmpegmac.net/).
-The scripts should work on Windows, except that you won't be able to save numpy arrays as movies.
+The scripts should work on Windows, except for the function `write_movie`, which depends on `avconv`.

 ## Scripts

+All of the scripts take a tiff movie as input.
+You can see help instructions by typing the script name without any arguments.
+I've included a sample movie, `cell_membranes.tiff`.

 `track_cell.py` must be run first.
 It takes a tiff stack file as input, does a simple watershed-based segmentation, and presents a GUI to the user to select a region of interest (i.e., a single segmented cell).
 This region is then tracked across subsequent frames using an active contour/snakes model.
 Finally, the control points from the contours are saved to file for futher analysis.
+This output `npy` file is the main output; take note of its name, since it is a required argument for the other scripts.

 `visualize_tracking.py` shows the movie with the tracking results overlaid.
 Use the `-o` flag to specify an output avi filename in order to save the visualization as a movie.